apache/cordova-docs/docs/en/edge/guide/overview/index.md

 for cross-platform development, avoiding each mobile platforms' native development language.
-Applications execute as a WebView within a native wrapper, and rely on standards-compliant Cordova API bindings to access the device's sensors, data, and network status.
+Applications execute as a WebView within a native wrapper, and rely on standards-compliant Cordova API bindings to access each device's sensors, data, and network status.

-Cordova also offers features

-PhoneGap is a product offering that relies on the Cordova framework.
-Its PhoneGap Build service provides a way to build applications remotely without having to run local tools.
+PhoneGap is a product offering based on the Cordova framework.
+Its PhoneGap Build service provides an additional way to build applications remotely without having to run local tools.

 Use Cordova if you are: